 - be more at risk of infections and illnesses

 - feel the cold more than others.

-- Infants, children and teenagers, as they grow quickly.
+- infants, children and teenagers, because they grow quickly

-- Teenage girls and adult women due to monthly blood loss.
+- teenage girls and adult women due to blood loss through monthly periods

-- Athletes and very active people as they often have higher losses, e.g. from strenuous exercise, and altered food intake.
+- athletes and very active people, as they often have higher iron loss from strenuous exercise and changed eating patterns

-- Vegetarians or vegans, as they may not eat sufficient iron-containing foods.
+- vegetarians or vegans, because they may not eat enough iron-containing foods

-- People who have a problem with their gut not absorbing enough iron from foods they eat, such as those with coeliac disease.
+- people who have conditions that affect their gut absorbing enough iron from foods they eat, such as those with coeliac disease.